 Introducing an expanded formula for influencing return on learning investment (ROLI)

 How do you know if your learning programs are delivering their intended impact?
 And how can you make the case for investment to financial directors and CEOs?
 Like many business initiatives, being able to demonstrate a return on investment (in this case, return on learning investment) is a powerful way to justify past expenditures and make the case for future investment.
+Yet few L&D departments make an effort to actually calculate a monetary ROI: only 3% of companies in the US, according to a broad-based survey by the Association for Talent Development.

-Return on learning investment, or ROLI, is a formula used to demonstrate the return on investment (ratio of a project’s financial outcomes to its cost) of learning initiatives.
 Measuring the cost to deploy professional training is relatively straightforward, but measuring training’s impact (personal value to learners and business value to the company) is often more of a challenge.
-Training is often implemented in parallel with other business initiatives, which complicates the process of quantifying its value.
+Training is frequently implemented in parallel with other business initiatives, which complicates the process of quantifying its value.
 Further, some types of training initiatives lend themselves to an obvious financial impact on the business (sales training is a classic example), whereas others (leadership, coaching, people skill development, etc.) have more of an indirect effect on business KPIs.

 Nevertheless, it is possible to measure (at least some of) the return on a training investment if you collect the right data.
 With a data-driven approach, you’ll be better positioned to understand how training helps achieve strategic business goals and affects the bottom line.